 Supporting your teen

-Don't offer bribes to encourage your child to eat or not binge.
+Avoid offering bribes to encourage your child to eat or not binge.
 Treats and shared activities are an important part of normal family life, but they will not make your child's illness disappear.
-Teenagers will sense their parents’ desperation and play on it, but they cannot recover to order.
+Teenagers will sense their parents’ desperation and this may increase their anxiety.

 Try not to blame yourself for your child's disorder.
 Accept that you may never know what triggered it.
 Simply accept that your child has an illness and focus on recovery.